mdecano07/InventoryTracker/README.md

 2. Loan Service
     * This service handles the borrowing and returning of library items.
     * It communicates with the DataService to add and remove loan records.
-    * Users can borrow items by providing a list of unique item IDs, and the service records the loan start date.
+    * Users can borrow items by providing the unique item IDs and user ID.
     * Users can return items by providing the unique item IDs and user ID, which are used to look up and remove loan records.
 3. Inventory Service
-    * The InventoryService interacts with the DataService to retrieve and manage the inventory data.
+    * This service interacts with the DataService to retrieve and manage the inventory data.
     * It provides methods to query the current inventory, check item availability, find overdue items, and get items associated with a specific user.